 Typically, we are helping clients to upgrade from…a free router that had an ok speed but not a good range…to a whole house that is fast and reliable.
 They are essentially upgrading their lives.
-It is a privilege to be there at that exact moment of upgrade.
+It is a privilege to be there at that exact moment of the upgrade.

-Is there any one client or one project that stands out to you in particular?
+Is there anyone client or one project that stands out to you in particular?

-Laura: He can get started by investing in a good router and if needed, depending on the number of data points in their house, they may need to invest in a network switch (particularly, the UniFi network switch with POE).
+Laura: They can get started by investing in a good router and if needed, depending on the number of data points in their house, they may need to invest in a network switch (particularly, the UniFi network switch with POE).

 Geoff: Laura’s right.
 The beauty of the way that we work is that it is on an inclusive basis.
 We don’t want our clients to feel obliged to spend all their budget in one go with Fireshot.
 We want to build a long-term relationship.

 Our clients have a very different range of income and expenditure but what we’re offering all of them is the same long-term objective.
-If you’re on a budget, you should follow Laura’s advice: start with a high quality UniFi router, one entry level Sonos One with voice control and a starter pack from Philips HUE.
+If you’re on a budget, you should follow Laura’s advice: start with a high-quality UniFi router, one entry-level Sonos One with voice control and a starter pack from Philips HUE.
 These 3 products, outside of consultancy and design, might all add up to approximately $1000+.

 With this, you get all 3 of our departments with one solution.
 You’ve got a good router, the experience of Sonos is one room and the experience of lighting in up to 3 rooms.